Your Home Addition: Planning Your New Addition

 The third rule of designing additions is that the first two rules can and should be broken when appropriate.

-Sometimes there are space limitations that do have to be dealt with — for example lot setback requirements that limit how wide an addition can be.
-And there just may be style elements that are on your "must have" list.
-If, for example, one of the motivating reasons for adding a kitchen wing is to find space to incorporate your grandmother's Hoosier baking station (complete with enameled table and zinc-plated flour bin), then that's what we will incorporate.
-There are better functional solutions to providing a baking station, but this is an instance in which style should override function.
+Sometimes there are space limitations that do have to be dealt with — for example, lot setback requirements that limit how wide an addition can be.
+And there just may be style elements that are on your "must-have" list.
+If, for example, one of the motivating reasons for adding a kitchen wing is to find space to incorporate your grandmother's Hoosier baking station (complete with enameled steel countertop and zinc-plated flour bin), then that's what we will incorporate.
+There are better functional solutions to providing a baking station but this is an instance in which style should override function

 New Building Technologies